-If the nodes are unevenly distributed, a malicious node can control 51 percent of the network.
-By doing so, the node can alter the data on the ledger and also do double spending on the network.
+If the nodes are unevenly distributed, a malicious node can control 51 per cent of the network.
+By doing so, the node can alter the data on the ledger and also double spending on the network.

 With the rapid development in computing, cryptographic encryptions are also at risk.
 Quantum computing is more than capable of breaking cryptographic cracking.
 However, various blockchain platforms are implementing quantum-proof cryptographic algorithms.

 4. Interoperability between blockchains and traditional systems

 There are various blockchain platforms, each trying to solve Distributed ledger problems in their unique ways.
 Each blockchain uses different network protocols, which leads to interoperability issues where the chains cannot communicate effectively.

 Additionally, integrating blockchain technology with the traditional system is challenging since both systems use entirely different system architectures.

 When taking the above considerations to look into blockchain for an organization, organizations need to keep in mind their values, overall plans, and the problems they wish to solve.